A Potential Foundation for Emergent Space-Time: Quantification of Generalized Intervals

 In Section \ref{sec:induced-subspaces} we demonstrated that chains belonging to a set of coordinated chains can be ordered according to an ordering relation induced by chain projection, and that this gives rise to the concept of a 1+1 dimensional subspace.
 We can therefore think of an abstract chain of coordinated chains, such as $\OO < \A < \B < \C < \D$ illustrated in Figure \ref{fig:associativity-of-distance}, and consider quantifying the coordinated chains themselves as well as intervals of chains---just as we have previously done for elements along a chain.

 An \emph{interval of coordinated chains} can be defined as a set of coordinated chains between and including a pair of chains (endpoints) that belong to the coordinated set of chains.
 For example, given the coordinated set of chains $\OO < \A < \B < \C < \D$, the interval of coordinated chains denoted by $\INT{\A}{\C}$ is given by the set of chains $\{\A, \B, \C\}$.
-Two intervals of coordinated chains that share common chains can be joined in a way analogous to closed intervals of events along a chain so that
+Two intervals of coordinated chains that share a single common chain can be joined via set union

-is defined as the set union of the set of chains.
-Just as we did with elements along a chain and closed intervals, we can assign scalar valuations to chains in the coordinated set, as well as to intervals of coordinated chains.
-Since the join operation is associative, the function $\oplus$ combining valuations $\psi$ assigned to intervals of coordinated chains is also associative
+which is analogous to joining closed intervals of events along a chain. \red We can assign scalar valuations to chains in the coordinated set, as well as to intervals of coordinated chains, which are themselves sets.
+The result obtained in Section \ref{sec:closed-intervals} applies, which requires quantification of intervals of chains to be additive (up to an invertible transform).
+So without loss of generality, we have that